 Examine and analyse an issue

-In case the issue can be resolved by reconfiguration, or an alternative deployment configuration, e.g. by suggesting to switch another and almost compatible component the responsibility of the resolution lies on the DMSU
+In case the issue can be resolved by reconfiguration, or an alternative deployment configuration, e.g. by suggesting to switch to another and almost compatible component the responsibility of the resolution lies on the DMSU

-If the issue is caused by a middleware bug or by performance issues within the component an ETA is negotiated with the external software provider.
-The responsibility of following up and possibly reporting on the progress to TCB and other bodies within EGI (e.g. the operations activity) lies with SA2 or for the part of the solution that has to deal with the deployment of the fixed component the responsibility lies at TSA1.3.
+If the issue is caused by a middleware bug or by performance issues within the component an ETA is negotiated with the external technology provider.
+The responsibility of following up and possibly reporting on the progress to TCB and other bodies within EGI (e.g. the operations activity) lies with DMSU.

 Digest the encountered issues and regularly provide feedback to the TCB.

-The responsibility of the external software provider is to:
+The responsibility of the external technology provider is to:

 In case of a bug in the middleware, either recommend a possibly workaround or to resolve the bug within the ETA negotiated with the DMSU